-Dimona is a town in the Negev that has 35,000 inhabitants and is socioeconomically located in the lower stratum (4 of 10); Established in the 1950s as part of a plan to create developing towns away from the country's center.
-In 1955, Jewish immigrants from North Africa and India settled there.
-Subsequent waves of immigrants from the Soviet Union occurred in the 1970s and 1990s.
-Predominantly populated by individuals of Moroccan-Jewish origin, Dimona is recognized for its association with this community.
-Positioned as a southern town, it is considerably distant from Tel Aviv (approximately 140 km), resulting in limited access to material and cultural resources.
-Over the years, government policies have subjected the town to discrimination, leading to challenges in employment, housing, and education that have significantly impacted both the founding generation and their descendants.
+Dimona is a town of 35,000 inhabitants in the Negev, which, like Lod, is socioeconomically situated in the lower CBS stratum (four of ten).
+Established in the 1950s as part of a plan to develop towns in outlying areas further removed from the country’s center, in 1955, it was settled by an influx of Jewish immigrants from North Africa and India.
+Subsequent waves of immigrants from the Soviet Union arrived in the 1970s and 1990s.
+Today predominantly populated by individuals of Moroccan-Jewish origin, Dimona is closely associated with this community.
+As a southern town, it is considerably distant from Tel Aviv (approximately 140 km), resulting in limited access to material and cultural resources.
+Over the years, the town has suffered from discriminatory government policies, leading to challenges in employment, housing, and education that have significantly affected both the founding generation and their descendants.

-In 2009, Israel's state lottery [Mifal Ha-Payis] established the Dimona Theatre as part of a project to set up five cultural laboratories in Israel's geosocial periphery.
-Situated in the Kovshai-Eilat neighborhood, this local theatre features a newly constructed building that accommodates 120 seats and has a performance space designed as a black box, allowing flexibility for the rearrangement of both the performing area and the audience during any given performance.
-This new theatre building, constructed with NIS 6 million in public subsidies, stands out as a notably uncommon development within the realm of Israeli theatre outside the mainstream.
+In 2009, Israel’s state lottery (Mifal ha-pa’is) established the Dimona Theater as part of a project to set up five cultural laboratories in Israel’s geo-social periphery.
+Situated in the Kovshei Eilat neighborhood, this local theater is housed in a newly constructed building that accommodates 120 spectators and has a black box performance space, allowing for flexibility in reconfiguring both the performing area and the audience for any given performance.
+This new theater building, constructed thanks to NIS six million in public subsidies, is a notably uncommon development within the realm of non-mainstream Israeli theater, one that opens alternative theatrical opportunities to the artists working within it.

-It therefore provides alternative theatrical possibilities for the artists.

-The Ministry of Culture supports the theatre and its budget is NIS 1-2 million a year.
-The actors, who have relocated from Tel-Aviv to Dimona, receive payment.
-Throughout the week, certain days are dedicated to rehearsals for the theatre repertoire, while others are allocated for teaching drama in the community or pursuing personal creative projects.
-Within the realm of Israeli theatre outside the mainstream, these enhanced material conditions are regarded as significant, enabling an extensive and in-depth artistic process, with a dedicated 8-month rehearsal period for each performance.
+The theater is supported by the Ministry of Culture, which brings its budget up to NIS one–two million a year.
+The actors, who have relocated to Dimona from Tel Aviv, receive a salary.
+Throughout the week, certain days are dedicated to rehearsals of the theater’s repertoire, while others are allocated for teaching drama in the community and pursuing personal creative projects.
+Within the realm of non-mainstream Israeli theater, these enhanced material conditions are regarded as significant, enabling an extensive and in-depth artistic process, with a dedicated eight-month rehearsal period for each performance.

-Noa Raban and Ehud Knoller managed the Dimona Theatre since 2009 until 2016 and, since then, it has been run by Uri Vidislavsky.
-These artistic managers come from Tel Aviv and are of Ashkenazi descent.
+Noa Raban and Ohad Knoller managed the Dimona Theater from 2009 until 2016 and, since then, it has been run by Ori Vidislavsky.
+These artistic managers hail from Tel Aviv and are of Ashkenazi descent.
 However, some of the actors and board members are Mizrahi residents of the town.
-Similar to the Lod Theatre Center, this local theatre is not explicitly defined as Mizrahi.
-However, a substantial portion of the repertoire, particularly during Vidislavsky's tenure, resonates with the Mizrahi audience in the town.
-Of the four Mizrahi theatres are noted in this paper, Dimona theatre is the only one established from the top down, highly budgeted and run by artists from Tel Aviv.
-Therefore, its theatrical and social orientation is built around tensions related to Center-Periphery dynamics and South/East-North/West disparities
+Like the Lod Theater Center, this local theater is not explicitly defined as Mizrahi.
+However, a substantial portion of its repertoire, particularly since the beginning Vidislavsky’s tenure, resonates with the Mizrahi audience in the town.
+Of the four Mizrahi theaters examined in this paper, the Dimona Theater is the only one established from the top down, highly budgeted, and run by artists from Tel Aviv.
+Therefore, its theatrical and social orientation is built around tensions related to center-periphery dynamics and south/east–north/west disparities.